Quantencomputer/cyoastudio/template_making.md

 A template consists of these files:

 - `page.html.mustache` contains the document structure that the sections and options are placed into.
-If a template doesn't provide its own page file, a deftaul is provided that should work for most templates.
+If a template doesn't provide its own page file, a default is provided that should work for most templates.
 - `style.css.mustache` contains the style sheet.
 This file is mandatory.
-- `style_option.json` describes the costumization options and their default values.
+- `style_option.json` describes the customization options and their default values.
 - Any number of image files used in the template.

 Both the page and style sheet are mustache templates.
-The page will be provided with the content that should be displayed, and the style sheet with the costumization options the user chooses.
+The page will be provided with the content that should be displayed, and the style sheet with the customization options the user chooses.
 The values are accessed by a curly brace syntax like `{{valueName}}`.
 For more information see the [mustache manual](https://mustache.github.io/mustache.5.html).

 You can access the default files in the [repository](https://github.com/Quantencomputer/cyoastudio/tree/master/src/main/resources/cyoastudio/templating/defaultTemplate) for reference.
 Feel free to use them as a basis for your template.